vking34/go-learning/src/32-panic-and-recover/README.md

 - recover is a builtin function that is __used to regain control of a panicking program.__

 - Recover is useful only when __called inside deferred functions__.
 Executing a __call to recover inside a deferred function stops the panicking sequence by restoring normal execution and retrieves the error message passed to the panic function call__.
 If __recover is called outside the deferred function__, it will __not stop a panicking sequence__.

+-  Getting Stack trace after recover:
+    - If we recover from a panic, we lose the stack trace about the panic.
+Even in the program above after recovery, we lost the stack trace.
+    - There is a way to print the stack trace using the ```PrintStack``` function of the ```debug``` package

+- Recover __works only__ when it is called from the __same goroutine__ which is panicking.
+It's __not possible to recover from a panic that has happened in a different goroutine__.